liuzhaoguo/FreeROI/doc/user_manual/toolkit.rst

 ROI Tools
 -----------------------

-This set of tools are designed for ROI defination, merging, edge detection, and several other utility.
+This set of tools are designed for ROI generation with regular shape, merging, edge detection, and several other utility.

 1. Merging